felquis/jQueryEachSelector/README.md

 ]).css({ color : 'yellow'});
 ```

+The plugin will concatenate the selectors and returns them.

 ## Another approach
-To do the same without using this plugin, do as follows:
+To do the same thing without using this plugin, do as below:
 ```js
   $('.element').find('> a.test').add(
     $('#otherElement > a')